The stalwart Southern staple—a flaky biscuit found as a side item for every daypart—has established an identity as a sandwich.

-The biscuit sandwich transcends day parts, too, but dominates at breakfast, brunch and lunch.
+Biscuit sandwiches transcend dayparts too, but dominate at breakfast, lunch and brunch hours.
 At Rooster Soup Company in Philadelphia, oblong biscuits differentiate the all-day brunch menu by cradling eggs and cheese topped with add-ons such as avocado, bacon or sausage.

-At Honest Biscuits in Seattle, the classic biscuit as well as versions made with cheese or studded with bacon, cheese and onion serve as the base for sandwiches.
-One option pairs a local egg with cheese and a chicken sausage patty while another brings together oven fried chicken, Pike Brewing stout mustard, pickled onions and micro arugula.
+Honest Biscuits in Seattle uses the classic flaky biscuit recipe, as well as versions made with cheese or studded with bacon, cheese and onion, to serve as the base for their biscuit sandwiches.
+One option pairs a local egg with cheese and a chicken sausage patty, while another brings together oven-fried chicken, Pike Brewing stout mustard, pickled onions and micro arugula.

-Crispy chicken on a biscuit has become a staple in recent years but chefs continue to improvise.
-At Trina’s Starlite Lounge in Somerville, Massachusetts, panko-coated fried chicken sits on a biscuit with American cheese, honey mustard sauce and housemade sweet pickles.
+The fried chicken biscuit recipe has become a staple in recent years, but chefs continue to get inspired.
+At Trina’s Starlite Lounge in Somerville, Massachusetts, panko-coated fried chicken biscuits are topped with American cheese, honey mustard sauce and housemade sweet pickles.

 Holler & Dash, a concept launched by family restaurant Cracker Barrel, puts out chef-driven style biscuit sandwiches.
-The Garden Goat features fried goat cheese with kale, lemon Dijon vinaigrette and tomato jam while the Pork Rambler holds fried pork tenderloin, blackberry butter and fried onion straws.
+The Garden Goat biscuit recipe features fried goat cheese with kale, lemon Dijon vinaigrette and tomato jam, while the Pork Rambler holds fried pork tenderloin, blackberry butter and fried onion straws.

-Need more inspiration?
-Check out the following recipe.
+Need to get inspired?
+Check out the following biscuit recipe.
 Got ideas?
 Share them on Instagram or Twitter @FoodFanatics.

 Buttermilk Biscuit with Roasted Butternut Squash, Pepper Relish, Goat Cheese and Arugula